kickstarter/replica_pools/README.md

 If you haven't already, install the rspec gem, then set up your database with a test database and a read_only user.

-To match spec/config/database.yml, you can:
+To match spec/config/database.yml, you can run:

-    mysql>
-      create database test_db;
-      create user 'read_only'@'localhost' identified by 'readme';
-      grant select on test_db.* to 'read_only'@'localhost';
+    rake bootstrap

 From the plugin directory, run: